daniferna/first_demo/README.md

         * yyyy-yyyy,...
         * Example:<br/>
           1980-1990 <br/>or<br/> 1980-1990, 2000-2010,...
+    * Internally saved as *start_year*

 ## What can you do with the API

 All the calls to the API are HTTP GET calls being listened at /search.
-The parameteres of the call are passed by queries at the url:
+The parameters of the call are passed by queries at the url:
 > http:localhost:8080/search?query=*text*